survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 }
 ```

 Webpack can pick the right code based on the `DefinePlugin` declaration and this code.
-It is good to note that you have to use CommonJS module definition style here: ES6 `import`s don't allow dynamic behavior like this by design.
+It's good to note that you have to use CommonJS module definition style here: ES6 `import`s don't allow dynamic behavior like this by design.

 T> A related technique, **aliasing**, is discussed in the *Consuming Packages* chapter.
 You could alias to development or production particular file depending on the environment.
 The problem is that it ties your setup to webpack in a tighter way than the solution above.